kenhoong17/kenhoong17/README.md

 💬 Ask me about game development, multiplayer programming, or anything related to creating engaging and immersive gaming experiences.
 I love discussing new ideas and collaborating on exciting projects.

-📫 How to reach me: Feel free to connect with me on LinkedIn ([insert your LinkedIn profile link here](https://www.linkedin.com/in/kenny-low-80159716b/)) or drop me an email at [kenhoong17@gmail.com].
+📫 How to reach me: Feel free to connect with me on LinkedIn ([https://www.linkedin.com/in/kenny-low-80159716b/]) or drop me an email at [kenhoong17@gmail.com].
 I'm always open to networking and discussing game development with like-minded individuals.